mate-academy/py-bomberman-one/README.md

 You can store timeout in the attribute and reduce it in `update` method.
 6. Replace simple colored rectangles with images given in `"app/images/`.
 Use `pygame.image.load("source.png").convert_alpha()` instead of `Surface`.
-The player image should change when he goes in different directions.[Sprite images](https://realpython.com/pygame-a-primer/#sprite-images)
+The player image should change when he goes in different directions.
+[Sprite images](https://realpython.com/pygame-a-primer/#sprite-images)

 All information you can find in guides links on the top of the tasks.